Deterministic Weather Forecasting

 Long-Range Forecast: Types of application

-Clearly, long-range weather forecasts and seasonal outlooks will not appeal to the masses in the same way that traditional short to medium-range weather forecasts do.
-Long-range weather forecasts generally appeal to businesses that have financial exposure to weather conditions such as temperature and precipitation and the financial wherewithal to manage the risk.
+Clearly, long-range forecasts and seasonal outlooks will not appeal to the masses in the same way that traditional short to medium-range weather forecasts do.
+Long-range forecasts generally appeal to businesses that have financial exposure to weather conditions such as temperature and precipitation and the financial wherewithal to manage the risk.
 These players will typically already manage a sophisticated operation, and so will easily be able to understand and deploy probabilistic forecasts to manage risk or create opportunities.
-As the use of the long-range weather forecast becomes more entrenched in corporations, businesses that are not using seasonal outlooks will find themselves at a commercial disadvantage.
+As the use of the long-range forecast becomes more entrenched in corporations, businesses that are not using seasonal outlooks will find themselves at a commercial disadvantage.

 Real-world Long Range Forecast Success: The World Climate Service